-Seriously, this is THE easiest bread I think you can make.
-I am terrified of making bread, it always goes back to this one time a couple of years ago that I tried to make an Italian loaf and it turned out like a skinny rubber snake.
-An experience like that can scar you.
+Seriously, this crusty, rustic, no knead bread is THE easiest bread I think you can make.
+I used to be terrified of making bread, it always goes back to this one time a couple of years ago that I tried to make an Italian loaf and it turned out like a skinny rubber snake.
+An experience like that can scar you into just buying bread because store bought loafs won’t give you nightmares.

-I came across this recipe on Pinterest here, and she found it on a couple of other sites, but as far as I can figure out it originated from Le Creuset.
+I came across this no knead bread recipe on Pinterest here, and she found it on a couple of other sites, but as far as I can figure out it originated from Le Creuset.
 Makes sense seeing as it bakes in a Dutch oven.

 I was a little nervous as first.
 It seemed too simple, you know?
 But the pictures looked amazing and seeing as it was only going to use up 5 minutes of my time, I figured I’d be an idiot not to try.